 Rather than addressing the excessive organizing behavior, getting prepared to uncover the avoided emotion - grief, anger, sadness, etc; and gently addressing that emotion can be very helpful.
 When the core issue is found through EFT and delivered successfully, the excessive organizing behavior might disappear by itself.

 It doesn't matter "why" it happened and "who" caused it.
 It matters that you recognize it, acknowledge it, and accept the responsibility of healing yourself.
-Nobody can heal you but YOU.
-We, the practitioners, healers, or whatever the name you want to give, are only there to guide you and facilitate healing.
-You have the POWER to heal yourself.
-And when you do that, the whole world heals with you!
+Nobody can heal you, but YOU.
+We, the EFT practitioners, energy healers, or whatever the name you want to give, can only be there to guide you and facilitate your healing.
+You have the ultimate power to heal yourself.